 First 8 Memphis Board

-Carol Johnson-Dean, Ed.D., is currently the Interim President, LeMoyne-Owen College, Memphis, TN.
-Prior to that appointment, she served as the Executive Director of New Leaders, South Region, a national organization providing leadership development for aspiring principals and teacher leaders.
+COVID-19 pandemic and the college garnered over $6 million dollars from federal, state, city and county government and community partners to acquire technology, internet access and transform the infrastructure to support students and faculty in the transition.
+The college established an on-campus Health and Wellness Clinic in partnership with Methodist-LeBonheur Healthcare, increased alumni engagement and student and faculty representatives joined the Board of Trustees.
+Prior to her role as Interim President, she served on the LeMoyne-Owen College Board of Trustees and she served as the Executive Director of New Leaders, South Region, a national organization providing leadership development for aspiring principals and teacher leaders.
 She has provided oversight to New Leaders programs in Tennessee, North Carolina, Florida and Minnesota.
-She has also served as Executive Director, of Large District Support for the Tennessee Department of Education (2015).
+She has also served as Executive Director, Large District Support for the Tennessee Department of Education (2015).

 Carol Johnson Dean is a 2014 Harvard Advanced Leadership Fellow and a Visiting Professor at Vanderbilt/Peabody College.
 She currently serves on the National Board of City Year, and Facing History and Ourselves; a member of the Memphis Teacher Residency Advisory Board, the Overton Park Conservancy Board, the Memphis Symphony Orchestra Board, and a member of the First 8 Advisory Board.
 She is also an Ambassador for the National Assessment of Education Progress (NAEP).
 She serves on the Alumni Association Board and the College of Education & Human Development Advisory Board, both at the University of Minnesota.